HOMEBLOG

 .NET Core aka dotnet is a successor to the original .NET Framework.
 It adds cross platform support, that the original was lacking, but also removes some things that were available in the previous incarnation.
 The things it cuts out are not a big deal for me as I'll be writing everything from scratch anyway, so I have no legacy dependencies or requirements, and my code is usually pretty vanilla so it will run anywhere.

-I had some trouble installing dotnet on via the Microsoft apt package server on my Reform as it is using Debian 12, and perhaps also because it was ARM.
+I had some trouble installing dotnet via the Microsoft apt package server on my Reform as it is using Debian 12, and perhaps also because it was ARM.
 I was able to install easily using the dotnet-install.sh script and manually adding the ~/.dotnet directory to the PATH.

 The other option is Mono.
 It has been around for a long time, initially developed as a open source Linux runtime for the .NET Framework.
 I'll probably lean towards Mono as I have used it previously for Puzzle Quest 3 and had no problems there.
 Also it is most similar to what Unity3d uses internally, so it would be good to stay somewhat in sync there as well.